m-stredansky/bc_nazarii_tymochko/README.md

 # 📦 Digital Twin for Sinter Quality Evaluation using SAM

 This repository contains a segmentation pipeline designed for evaluating the quality of iron ore sinter.
-It uses Meta’s Segment Anything Model (SAM) to detect particles on a conveyor belt image and calculate critical quality metrics like the Sinter Quality Index (SQI).
+It uses Meta’s **Segment Anything Model (SAM)** to detect particles on conveyor belt images and calculate critical quality metrics such as the **Sinter Quality Index (SQI)**.
 The project is part of a bachelor thesis at the Technical University of Košice.

 ---

-## 🚀 Features

-- High-quality segmentation using **SAM ViT-H**
-- Fine-tuned **LoRA + SAM ViT-B** variant for improved domain performance
+## 📁 Repository Structure & Key Components

-- Calculation of:
+- **`outputs/`**
+  This directory contains the **best segmentation results** generated during experimentation.
+These include visual outputs of sinter particles segmented using different model configurations.

-  - Equivalent Circle Diameter
+- **`Sam_LoRA/dataset/`**
-  - Bounding box & rotated minimum rectangle
+  Contains the dataset used for **adapter-based fine-tuning** of the SAM model (LoRA).
-  - Area, orientation, and axis lengths
+  - Organized into `train/` and `test/` folders
-- Visualizations: overlay, bounding boxes, histograms
-- Sinter Quality Index (SQI) metric
+  - Includes annotated masks and corresponding images for adaptive tuning

+- **`system_files/SAM/`**
+  Includes segmentation scripts for running two different setups:
+  - `lora_segm.py`: Uses **LoRA-tuned SAM** for enhanced segmentation performance
+  - `sam.py`: Uses the **default Segment Anything Model** without any fine-tuning

 ---